 Health Reform Observer – Observatoire des Réformes de Santé is a fully open access, peer-reviewed, online journal presenting descriptive and comparative analyses of important reforms related to the governance, financing and delivery of health care (including public health care) in the Canadian provinces and territories.
 The journal aims to be a bridge between scholars and decision-makers and facilitate the flow of rigorous, evidence-based information and is successful in reaching top-level health system policymakers and stakeholders across Canada.

 This initiative was born out of a recognition of the decentralized nature of the Canadian health systems and the need to support inter-jurisdictional learning.
 The journal publishes four types of content:

 - Comparative Health Reform Analyses (CHRAs): These longer (max.
-4,000 words) analytic articles may include cross-issue and cross-jurisdiction comparisons of Canadian health reforms.
+6,500 words excluding references) analytic articles may include cross-issue and cross-jurisdiction comparisons of Canadian health reforms.
 The latter may include comparisons across provinces and territories or comparisons with reforms in other countries.
-CHRAs will follow a standardized format and are peer-reviewed.
-See CHRA GUIDELINES.
+CHRAs will follow a standardized format (see CHRA GUIDELINES) and are peer-reviewed.

 - Letters to the Editor / Commentaries: In this category, HRO-ORS invites two types of contributions: Letters to the Editor are short, specific comments aimed at disputing, nuancing, or supporting and illustrating a statement made in an HRA, CHRA or a Network Editorial published by the journal.
 Commentaries are longer pieces prompted by a HRA or CHRA, and either provide background information or respond in some way to conclusions reached in a HRA or CHRA.
 Both letters and commentaries are peer reviewed and can be rejected or revised for resubmission, but are not subject to the guidelines for HRAs or CHRAs.